Open-Source Cloud Solutions: a License for Achieving Multi-Cloud Interoperability

 - 31% say it’s difficult to ensure homogenous security/protection

 - 30% face issues with cloud governance and compliance

 - 30% lack cloud security expertise

 When it comes to private cloud deployments and subsequent hybrid cloud strategy adoptions, there is another host of challenges to account for.
-Enterprises choose to leave as much as as is — without choosing to modernize, adapt, or port them to a hybrid environment.
+Enterprises choose to leave as much as 31% of existing applications as is — without choosing to modernize, adapt, or port them to a hybrid environment.

 Ultimately, the challenge lies in the fact that interoperability between local-to-cloud and cloud-to-cloud environments need to be assured on multiple levels:

 Public cloud vendors have been understandably reluctant to open up their ecosystem to competing players.
 Due to this, many independent open-source cloud software providers emerged to fill the market gap.